 - Epidemiology has developed computational model-based laboratories to simulate the spread of infectious diseases through a population.
 These programs may provide scenarios to assist planners to visualize the results of strategies such as vaccination and quarantine in the face of a pandemic.
 The emergence of the latest Lyme disease, HIV/AIDS, SARS, and avian influenza has increased the stature and visibility of epidemiological models as a crucial public health tool;

-- In production and operation of enterprises, specialized softwares running on the computer network are used to manage the complex information streams from materials, finance, etc. Subsequently, it is synthesized to make a supply chain managed on the computer.
+- In the production and operation of enterprises, specialized software running on the computer network is used to manage the complex information streams from materials, finance, etc. Subsequently, it is synthesized to make a supply chain managed on the computer.
 This information system help increase efficiency, reduce operating costs as well as bring more competitive advantages for the enterprises;

-- Computer-based economic models have been becoming essential tools for quickly and accurately analyzing of not only micro data but also macroeconomic one, which allows for early forecasting of market conditions.
+- Computer-based economic models have been becoming essential tools for quickly and accurately analyzing not only microdata but also macroeconomic ones, which allows for early forecasting of market conditions.